Akalbir17/https---github.com-orgs-rogue-agents-sc-Exisitng-PPO-Agents/README.md

 # rogue-gym-agents-cog19
-This repository contains replicated codes for exprimens in [COG2019 Rogue-Gym: A New Challenge for Generalization in Reinforcement Learning](https://arxiv.org/abs/1904.08129).
+This repository contains replicated codes for expriments in [COG2019 Rogue-Gym: A New Challenge for Generalization in Reinforcement Learning](https://arxiv.org/abs/1904.08129).

 ## Watch agents